 Full-time enrollment is a minimum of 12 credit hours per semester; three-quarter time is a minimum of 9 credit hours per semester; half-time is a minimum of 6 credit hours per semester; less than half time is less than 6 credit hours per semester.
-(Note, audited classes are not eligible for financial aid.)
+(Note: Audited classes are not eligible for financial aid.)
 With the exception of the Pell Grant, a student must be enrolled at least half-time to be eligible for aid.

-Applications for an upcoming academic year are available in January.
-All required documents must be on file in Financial Aid Services before a student is offered a financial aid package.
+The Free Application for Federal Student Aid (FAFSA) for an upcoming academic year is available in January.
+All required documents must be on file in Financial Aid Services before a student is offered a financial aid award.

 Financial Aid Services reserves the right to review and cancel awards at any time because of changes in a student's financial or academic status, academic program, resident status, enrollment status, etc.